gershnik/thinsqlitepp/README.md

 Full reference documentation is available at https://gershnik.github.io/thinsqlitepp/

+If you are not already familiar with SQLite C interface a good place to start is [An Introduction To ThinSQLite++](https://gershnik.github.io/thinsqlitepp/intro.html) page.

 ## Goals

 1. **0 overhead**.
 Using the library should introduce no overhead compared to an equivalent and *correct* C API use when compiled with optimizations turned on.
 In particular it should not introduce any memory allocations where an equivalent *correct* C code wouldn't.